jerryxyx/AlphaTrading/README.md

 * Cross-sectional regression (fix time-stamp)
 * Kalmn filter (APT model allowing risk exposure and risk premium to vary over time.
 In another word, a dynamic model with gaussian noise)

+## Improvements

+* A percentage rank test is a good alternative to a z score
+* Beware of quarterly ratios (referring to ROA, ROE, gross margin, etc.)
+* Factor for quality: gross profitability a la Novy-Marx (2013).
+It's simply gross profits divided by total assets.
+* Substituting ROA/Gross Margin with gross profitability
+*

-# Notes on Factor Models
+# Appendix: Notes on Factor Models

 ## CAPM
 * Author: Markovitz(1959)